A (human) index that likes to code

 Installing the GitHub Actions runner can be easily done by following the instructions on this GitHub help page.
 A unit service can then be created by following the instructions on this other GitHub help page, although I wrote mine manually just for giggles.

 If you’re using Docker container actions, ensure that the environment has Docker installed, and is accessible by the user running the GitHub action runner.
-If you’re using Javascript actions, you should install actions/toolkit.
+If you’re using Javascript actions, you should install actions/toolkit

-After following the steps properly, I observe that the runner pops up in my settings page: Self-hosted GitHub Runner
+After following the steps properly, I observe that the runner pops up in my settings page:

 Self-hosted GitHub Runner | Source: Me

-I also added the vps tag, but it’s not really useful when I only have one self-hosted runner.
+tag, but it’s not really useful when I only have one self-hosted runner.
 Tagging can help GitHub workflows to differentiate between machines; for example, only distributing the GPU-intensive workflow to GPU-capable machines.

 When developers make changes to the codebase, they generally want to ensure that the incoming code is high quality and maintainable.
 This usually involves: